-Voters in Carteret will weigh in on a $37 million referendum in September which will determine if the school district will move ahead with renovations to each of the district’s facilities, and also construct a new, state-of-the-art Junior High School.
+Voters in Carteret approved a $37 million referendum which will fund renovations to each of the district’s facilities, and also construct a new, state-of-the-art Junior High School.

 The proposed Junior High School would educate approximately 600 seventh and eighth grade students.
-Completion of the project would allow for a reassignment and realignment that would result in the three existing elementary schools serving pre-K-4; the existing middle school serving grades 5 and 6; the new junior high school serving grades 7 and 8; and the existing high school serving grades 9-12.
+Completion of the project will allow for a reassignment and realignment, resulting in the three existing elementary schools serving pre-K-4; the existing middle school serving grades 5 and 6; the new junior high school serving grades 7 and 8; and the existing high school serving grades 9-12.
 In addition to addressing overcrowding, the construction of the new school will open up space to provide full day kindergarten and additional pre-K programs.
 The 60,000 SF school will be arranged in a departmentalized environment, with 24 classrooms, enhanced art and music education spaces, a think tank and STEM lab.